Are Hurricanes Getting Stronger Because of Anthropogenic Climate Change?

 Hurricane Irma battered the Islands of Barbuda, Antigua, St Thomas, The U.S and British Virgin Islands and everything else in between.
 Hurricane Irma completely changed Barbuda forever.
 Hurricane Irma was an annular-looking hurricane that didn't weaken at all while crossing the Northern Leeward Islands.
 In fact, it spent more than one-and-a-half days as a 185 mph Category 5 hurricane.
 Irma was a monster when she was at her peak.

 Hurricane Ophelia formed southwest of the Azores Islands and slowly intensified under marginal ocean temperatures of 81 degrees Fahrenheit.
-It became a hurricane on the 11 of October, 2017, and stayed at Category 1 for a good while.
+It became a hurricane on October 11, 2017, and stayed at Category 1 for a good while.
 It, too, became annular and strengthened to a Category 2 hurricane on October 12, 2017.

 Upper-level temperatures were unusually cold for this time of year in its track, so it stayed as a Category 2 storm until October 14, 2017, when it unexpectedly strengthened to a Category 3 hurricane with water temperatures in the 74-75 degree range.